dotnet/source-build/Documentation/package-dependency-flow.md

 # Package Dependency Flow

 This document describes how package dependencies are handled within source build.
-It described the mechanisms that exist to control which package versions are used.
+It describes the mechanisms that exist to control which package versions are used.

 ## Origins of Packages